can you count to ten?

 the honest part

-The voices are AI.
-We would love 73 real humans counting for you, and one day we will have them.
-Until then, a very good machine does its best.
 If it says something wrong in your language, write to me at akash@sheets.works.
 I will fix it, or find a real person who says it right.
+If you would rather be that person, even better.

 sources and credits